tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_14.md

 It's worth mentioning that each party should change appropriately when we invite a user — the party `invited` array should update in the local Mongo storage.
-If we wrap the line where we get the new party with the `autorun` method, this code should re-run reactively:
+If we wrap the line where we get the new party with the `MeteorObservable.autorun` method, this code should re-run reactively:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="14.7"}}

+> Now each time the Party object changes, we will re-fetch it from the collection and assign it to the Component property.
+Our view known to update itself's because we used `zone()` operator in order to connect between Meteor data and Angular change detection.

 Now its time to update our users list.
 We'll move the line that gets the users list into a separate method, provided with the list of IDs of already invited users;
-and call it whenever we need: right in the above `autorun` method after the party assignment and in the subscription, like that:
+and call it whenever we need: right in the above `MeteorObservable.autorun` method after the party assignment and in the subscription, like that:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="14.8"}}